diversifix/diversifix/doc/backend.md

-# INCLUSIFY App - Python Backend Documentation
+# DIVERSIFIX App - Python Backend Documentation

 The backend is written in Python 3.9 and uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) framework.
 It serves both the static frontend pages, and an API for retrieving diversity suggestions for a given text.
 For development, the server can be started as a simple Python module.
 For production, it is recommended to use a proper server; we will use [gunicorn](https://gunicorn.org/) as a server.